-Since its founding in 2001, Shanghai Xiao-i has developed a portfolio of cognitive intelligence technologies for businesses based on its natural language processing and AI implementation.
-Leveraging its cutting-edge technologies, dedicated services, and long-standing customer base, it has become a leading customer service solution company in China according to Frost & Sullivan.
-It focuses on the development and promotion of cognitive intelligence technology and products with natural language processing as the core, and it uses cognitive intelligence products and services to enable and promote industrial digitization and intelligent upgrading and transformation.
+Since our founding in 2001, we have developed a portfolio of cognitive intelligence technologies for businesses based on our natural language processing and AI implementation.
+Leveraging our cutting-edge technologies, dedicated services, and long-standing customer base, we have become a leading customer service solution company in China according to Frost & Sullivan.
+We focus on the development and promotion of cognitive intelligence technology and products with natural language processing as the core, and we use cognitive intelligence products and services to enable and promote industrial digitization and intelligent upgrading and transformation.

-Shanghai Xiao-i is a leading cognitive intelligence enterprise in China, integrating parts of perceptive intelligence like natural language processing and computer vision.
-It offers a wide range of business services in AI, covering natural language processing, computer vision, machine learning and cloud computing.
-It has multi-field data resources and multiple industry standards, a cutting-edge talent team training system and strong experience in resource integration.
-It primarily provides smart city, software business and architectural design AI services to its customers.
+We are a leading cognitive intelligence enterprise in China, integrating parts of perceptive intelligence like natural language processing and computer vision.
+We offer a wide range of business services in AI, covering natural language processing, computer vision, machine learning and cloud computing.
+We have multi-field data resources and multiple industry standards, a cutting-edge talent team training system and strong experience in resource integration.
+We primarily provide smart city, software business and architectural design AI services to our customers.